-Of the several "structure-like" (baptized by (Weiss and Long 2009) algorithms, we experimented with Frappe (Tang et al. 2005; Li et al. 2008) and ADMIXTURE 1.4 (Alexander et al. 2009), running the dataset with different settings several times.
+Of the several structure-like (baptized by Weiss and Long 2009) algorithms, we experimented with Frappe (Tang et al. 2005; Li et al. 2008) and ADMIXTURE 1.4 (Alexander et al. 2009), running the data set with different settings several times.
 Although we settled on using the latter mostly due to faster computation time, we note that Frappe gave very similar results.
-In the final setting we ran ADMIXTURE with random seed number generator on the LD pruned dataset one hundred times at K = 2 to K = 10.
-Following an established procedure, we examined the Loglikelihood scores (LLs) of the individual runs and found that up to K = 9 (incl.) the maximum difference between LLs in the 10% fraction of the runs with the highest LLs was minimal (<1 LLs unit).
+In the final setting, we ran

+ADMIXTURE with random seed number generator on the LD pruned data set one hundred times at K = 2 to K = 10.
+Following an established procedure, we examined the log likelihood scores (LLs) of the individual runs and found that up to K = 9 (including), the maximum difference between LLs in the 10% fraction of the runs with the highest LLs was minimal (<1 LLs unit).
 Thus, we could, with some confidence, assume that these individual runs from K = 2 to K = 9 converged on the global maximum.
-The new version of ADMIXTURE (1.4) assists in choice of K with a cross validation (CV) procedure (we used hold-out fraction 0.1).
-The lowest CV scores we obtained at K = 7 (Figure 3B).
-This choice of K was further bolstered by the observation that at higher Ks the new emerging clusters (ancestry components) were largely restricted to one population and thus of little interest in a population comparison study.
-However, plots of all converged Ks are given in Supplementary Figure 1.
-For plotting we took one run from the 10% fraction of runs with the highest LLs.
-We note however, that vast majority of the runs at each K (K = 2 to K = 7) yielded very similar LLs (on the same plateau of LLS distribution) indicating very similar (visually indistinguishable) cluster (ancestry components) distribution.
+The new version of ADMIXTURE (1.4) assists in choice of K with a crossvalidation (CV) procedure (we used hold-out fraction 0.1).
+The lowest CV scores we obtained at K=7(fig. 3B).
+This choice of K was further bolstered by the observation that at higher Ks, the new emerging clusters (ancestry components) were largely restricted to one population and thus of little interest in a population comparison study.
+However, plots of all converged Ks are given in supplementary figure S1 (Supplementary Material online).
+For plotting, we took one run from the 10% fraction of runs with the highest LLs.
+We note, however, that vast majority of the runs at each K (K = 2 to K = 7) yielded very similar LLs (on the same plateau of LLS distribution), indicating very similar (visually indistinguishable) cluster (ancestry components) distribution.

 Using PLINK, we pruned our initial autosomal data set and excluded one from each pair of SNPs with LD $r^2 > 0.1$ in a 50 SNP window shifted at 10 SNP intervals to ensure complete data independence.
-This procedure resulted in a pruned data set containing 54,355 SNPs from which we calculated mean pairwise F{ST} differences between linguistic and continental population groups using the method of Weir and Cockerham (Cockerham and Weir 1984).
-We also calculated Hs and Ho for all autosomal SNPs, in accordance to Nei (Nei 1987).
-Great circle distances were calculated as in Ramachandran et al.(Ramachandran et al. 2005).
+This procedure resulted in a pruned data set containing 54,355 SNPs from which we calculated mean pairwise $F{\rm ST}$ differences between linguistic and continental population groups using the method of Cockerham and Weir (1984).
+We also calculated $H{\rm S}$ and $H{\rm O}$ for all autosomal SNPs, in accordance to Nei (1987).
+Great circle distances were calculated as in Ramachandran et al. (2005).